WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/ig_publication.md

 1. Review the changes since the last release, and define if these are breaking changes or not, and update the version accordingly in the `sushi-config.yaml` or implementation guide `.json` file.
 1.1.
 If this is the first release, review the entire content and version policy to decide if this is a first official release, or a preview, and define the version number accordingly.

-2. Optionally, create a new branch, e.g. `release-candidate` for iterating changes.
+2. Optionally, create a new branch, e.g. `release-candidate` for iterating final publication changes.

 3. Create the `publication-request.json` file (see [documentation](https://confluence.hl7.org/display/FHIR/IG+Publication+Request+Documentation)).
 This file is critical and it is important to follow the instructions correctly, as incorrect changes may cause irreparable damage to previously published and normative specifications.